krake747/hangar-747/dotnet/SkyOps.Api/README.md

 ## Minikube

-If we want to load the local Docker image into Minikube we run
+If we want to load the local Docker image into Minikube, we run

 ```shell
 minikube image load skyops-api:latest